“You’re either part of the solution or you’re part of the problem.”

 Michelle Hirsch gave three reasons why she became part of the solution: Her Uncle Kenny, a Cleveland group home resident named Howard, and a 94-year-old Holocaust survivor named Dobra.

 Uncle Kenny lived in Akron, Ohio, where Hirsch is from.
 Socially awkward, probably on the autism spectrum, he was teased by other kids growing up.
 “He wasn’t all there,” Hirsch said.

 Howard lives in a Federation-supported group home in Cleveland.
 She met him one day while volunteering to build Adirondack chairs for the dwelling’s porch.
 After three hours of working with Howard “in silence,” she recalled how they finally sat in those seats, and how he turned to her to say “thank you.”

 Dobra is homebound, confined to a four-story walkup flat in Ukraine.
 Hirsch met her when she joined a Ukraine-Israel mission sponsored by the Jewish Federations of North America (JFNA).
-Dobra handed Hirsch a thank-you card, which she made herself, and said in Russian that she was alive thanks to people like her.
+Dobra handed Hirsch a thank you card she made herself and said in Russian that she was “alive” thanks to people like her.

 All three people have lived on the fringes of society.
 Forgotten by many, they have been nevertheless cared for by the Federation system.